johnnymayodev/Pixel-Puzzle/DESIGNDOC.md

    - For example, the first letter of the word
    - The category of the object
    - Add color to the image (only if the image starts as black and white)

+### Priority 1

-4. Wordle-like gamemode
+1. Wordle-like gamemode
    - There is a new image every day
      - We can put the date into a hash function to pick a unique new image
    - Time the player to see how quickly they can guess the image
      - If a leaderboard is implemented, the player can see how they compare to others
-   - A button to copy your time for today's image and share it with others

-### Priority 1
+   - Popup showing your score and time

-1. Different gamemodes
+2. Different gamemodes
    - Endless
      - Practice your image guessing skills endlessly
    - Timed